-In addition, business incubators and accelerators and other business support organisations play a key role in supporting the growth process of start-ups and SMEs.
+Business incubators and accelerators and other business support organisations play a key role in supporting the growth process of start-ups and SMEs.
 Previous research shows that the survival rate for incubated companies, after three years, is close to 90%, which is more than 20% higher than other companies.
-It is also important to bring together and link relevant actors (such as e.g.: energy efficiency or environmental solutions providers; new technologies providers) which support start-ups and SMEs from across the EU to maximise the innovation potential and build much needed connections and collaborations.
+It is also important to bring together and link relevant actors (such as e.g.: data owners, technology providers, etc.) which support start-ups and SMEs from across the EU to maximise the innovation potential and build much needed connections and collaborations.